GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/ex1_gmosim_starfield_cmdline.rst

 Check files
 ===========
-.. todo:: separate the raw data into playdata_ex1, etc.

-For this example, all the raw files we need are in the same directory called ``../playdata/``.
+For this example, all the raw files we need are in the same directory called ``../playdata/example1``.
 Let us learn a bit about the data we have.

 Ensure that you are in the ``playground`` directory and that the ``conda`` environment that includes DRAGONS has been activated.